Reports Indicate Number of Deaths Linked to GM Recall Likely to Rise

 Thomas J. Henry is a national injury firm representing GM recall victims in nearly every state in the U.S. The firm is currently representing nearly 800 people who died, family members who lost loved ones, serious injury victims, and others harmed by the GM ignition switch recall.

 One of the largest personal injury firms in the United States, Thomas J. Henry has been representing injured victims nationwide for more than 25 years.
-The firm specializes in wrongful death, on the job injury, child injury, pharmaceutical litigation, product liability, catastrophic injury, and company vehicle and 18-wheeler accident cases.
+The firm handles wrongful death, on the job injury, child injury,pharmaceutical litigation, product liability, catastrophic injury, and company vehicle and 18-wheeler accident cases.